 The garments of the church saints will be cleansed after the Rapture at the Judgment Seat of Christ where all their unrighteous deeds will be burned as "wood, hay and straw," leaving only their righteous deeds, their "gold, silver and precious stones" (1 Corinthians 3:10-15), thereby preparing the Bride for her marriage to Christ in heaven.

-the Lamb has come and His bride has made herself ready."
-8. It was given to her to clothe herself in fine linen, bright and clean; for the fine linen is the righteous acts of
+the marriage of the Lamb has come and His bride has made herself ready."
+8. It was given to her to clothe herself in fine linen, bright and clean; for the fine linen is the

 At some point after the marriage of the church to Christ in heaven, Christ and His Bride will return to earth where He will set things in order for the Kingdom.